asbru-cm/asbru-cm/doc/Manual/Preferences/GlobalVariables.md

 `ls -l <GV:MyDocs>`

-And assign it o a local, remote command or expect.
+And assign it to a local, remote command or expect.